JeffreyGorman/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Exciton photophysics
-- DNA encoded libraries for materials and physical chemsitry
+- DNA encoded libraries for materials and physical chemistry
-- Solid phase unatural-oligonucleotide synthesis
+- Solid phase unnatural-oligonucleotide synthesis

 # Education to show in About widget
 education: